matchaxmoxie/matchaxmoxie/README.md

 ---

 I build digital infrastructure for small teams ... websites, marketing, and automation that fit the way people already work instead of forcing them into a mold.
-My roots are in STEM and in the belief that technology works best when it’s built for real people and small businesses, not the other way around.
+My roots are in STEM and in the belief that technology works best when it's built for real people and small businesses, not the other way around.
 I was the only girl on an all-boys robotics team; instead of backing away, I stayed, learned, and came out of it more determined to build things that matter.

 When the pandemic hit, I turned toward local businesses that had no online presence at all.
 I sat down with owners and walked them through the whole transition ... sites, social and email marketing, scheduling and follow-up tools, and simple automation ... so they could keep their doors open and their customers safe.
-The goal was never just “get online.”
+The goal was never just "get online."
 It was to make the technology actually work for them, without a stack of manuals or a one-size-fits-all playbook.

 ---